 Saying goodbye is always hard, but leaving behind our magical group of attendees and presenters was even more bittersweet than usual.

-Thankfully, we’re super excited to announce next year’s event in Brooklyn, New York!
-Early bird tickets are already sold out, but get your name on the waitlist here.
-Meanwhile, keep up to date with the latest tips and tricks, inspiration, and encouragement from your foodie family by followings us on Instagram @TastemakerConference and Facebook.
+Thankfully Tastemaker Conference happens yearly and we are super excited to see you soon!
+To get a ticket to our next event, check here: tastemakerconference.com/tickets.
+Meanwhile, keep up to date with the latest tips and tricks, inspiration, and encouragement from your foodie family by followings us on Instagram and Facebook.
 And if you joined us in PDX, don’t stop sharing your photos with #tastemakerconf2019.

 Photos: K.C.
 Film and Photo